Dynamic-Capital/Dynamic-Capital/README.md

 `scripts/codex-workflow.js --help` for the full reference, and read `docs/codex_cli_workflow.md` for a deeper walkthrough of recommended flows.

+Assigning an `--agent` name (or exporting `CODEX_AGENT_ID`) keeps failure history scoped to that agent while still sharing successes with the rest of the team.
+The helper fingerprints `package-lock.json` so multiple agents can reuse a single `npm install` run; pass `--no-shared-cache` if you need to force a fresh install.
 The helper remembers which steps failed recently so it can surface troubleshooting tips the next time you run it.
 If you want to start fresh, pass `--reset-issues` to clear that history before executing tasks.